kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

   name: python3
 ---

-# Dictionaries
+# 📖 Dictionaries

 :::{card} Summary
-This section shows the `dict` type, how to create a `dict`, add and remove elements, and looping through it.
+This section presents the `dict` type, it shows how to create a `dict`, add and remove elements, and loop through it.
 :::

-The last built-in python type that we need to see is the dictionary (`dict`).
-A dictionary has similarities with a list in that it is a container that contains any number of elements.
-The main difference between a list and a dictionary is that a list stores elements in a sequential way (we address using indexes), while a dictionary stores elements using a key-value principle (we address using keys).
+The last built-in python type that is very important to know is the dictionary (`dict`).
+Like a list, a dictionary contains any number of elements.
+However, a list stores elements in a sequential way that we address using indexes, whereas a dictionary stores elements non-sequentially using keys.

-## Creating a dictionary
+## 📄 Creating a dictionary

-While a list is created using square brackets `[]`:
+Whereas a list is created using square brackets `[]`:

 ```{code-cell} ipython3
 list_of_integers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]